Rodney Crowell Penetrates 'Once Upon a River' with “The Damage,” Reveals New Album « American Songwriter

 Part of the Once Upon a River soundtrack (Thirty Tigers), an original score by Death Cab For Cutie’s Zac Rae, and co-written by Rose, the film’s music also features original music from Will Oldham, JD Souther, Bridget St. John, Peter Bradley Adams, and Fran Farley.

-Adapted from the best-selling novel by Bonnie Jo Campbell, centering on a 15-year-old Native American girl, Margo Crane, who embarks on an unexpected river expedition to find her estranged mother after her father is killed in a tragic accident, and follows her unintended links with men along the way.
+Adapted from the best-selling novel by Bonnie Jo Campbell, Once Upon a River centers on a 15-year-old Native American girl, Margo Crane, who embarks on an unexpected river expedition to find her estranged mother after her father is killed in a tragic accident and follows her unintended links with men along the way.
 Written and directed by Rose (As They Slept, Lost & Found), Once Upon a River twists and turns around its heart-ending storyline and a perfectly curated, haunting soundscape.

-Even as Rose was filming the first shot of the film, the soundtrack was deeply embedded in the process from the start with Will Oldham’s “Always Bound,” by a campfire at dusk.
+From the start, the soundtrack was deeply embedded in the making of Once Upon a River, with Will Oldham’s “Always Bound” playing by a campfire at dusk.
 “We were all able to connect and to be in the same emotional space with the music as a guiding creative light,” says Rose of the filming process and its connection to the soundtrack.
 “Being able to weave the fibers of the songs and music together as its own character essentially, was truly a gift, along with the period appropriate ’70s music.”

 His first single since releasing 2019’s Texas, an album featuring friends Willie Nelson, Steve Earle, Billy F. Gibbons, Lyle Lovett, Ronnie Dunn, Randy Rogers, and Lee Ann Womack, in addition to Ringo Starr and Crowell’s former Cherry Bombs bandmate Vince Gill, “The Damage” stirs slowly.
-It’s a devastating tale that’s hard to read, but one can’t peel their eyes away.
+It’s a devastating tale that’s hard to read but impossible not to.

 Piercing the heart of the story from the beginning, Crowell cuts through stirring lyrics The story that ends before it begins, means nothing is written in stone… Once there was a time when I might have been for you a guiding light / Cross my heart and hope to die, a thousand needles in my eye.
 Capturing the distress and a troubled situation with deft honestly, “The Damage” keeps unraveling in I was once as young and wild as you my dark-eyed woman child / How I spend my days in dread is how it is I made my bed.

-After the character of Crane runs away, she later runs into an older man who is coming to the end of his days, says Crowell, not because of his age, per se, but because of the way he’s lived.
+After the character of Crane runs away, she runs into an older man who is coming to the end of his days, says Crowell, not because of his age per se, but because of the way he’s lived.

 In working on Once Upon a River, Crowell says his fondness for Rose made him get ‘The Damage” just right.
 “She’s got a deep heart, and her method just comes from such a soulful place, and I just adore her,” says Crowell.
 “One of the things about ‘Damage,’ is that I just adore Haroula, and I can’t let her down.
 So that was another part of the inspiration for writing it.”

-Already mastering a new album, Crowell says his upcoming release addresses climate change and human rights, and his own spiritual path.
+Already mastering a new album, Crowell says his upcoming release addresses climate change, human rights and his own spiritual path.

 “In some ways, I’m having an experience now, because I’m incredibly frustrated with our lack of respect for our environment and for the planet as a whole,” says Crowell, who refers to the new collection of songs as “11 prayers.”